carlesonielfa/damavis-data-challenge/README.md

-# damavis-data-challenge
+# Damavis Data Engineer Challenge
-Damavis Data Engineer tecnhical test
+Tecnhical test for the role of Data Engineer @ Damavis